Learning Ordinal Response Policies in Rank-Based Stochastic Prize-Collecting Games: Approach

 At the beginning, $j=1$'s policy is updated while the others play randomly, until its entropy $\mathcal{H}[\pi_j^{\theta_j}]$ reaches the IFP that is $\mathcal{H}^0$ (\textbf{line 6}).
 Then the parameters of the first policy are shared among the others, and the algorithm exits the bootstrapping stage (\textbf{line 8}).
 Next, agent $j=2$ enters the fictitious play stage to update its policy playing against the updated policy of $j=1$, $\Theta[1]$, and the random policies of the others $\pi^{\theta^0}_{N\backslash [1,2]}$.
 This process repeats until the last agents' policy reaches the IFP \textbf{(line 11)}.

 Then we reduce the entropy at the next freezing point by $\delta h$ amount \textbf{(line 12)}, and repeat the procedure.
 The algorithm terminates when the last agents' policy reaches the prescribed early-stopping entropy $\mathcal{H}_{\mathrm{stop}}$ or till the total number of training timesteps $t_{\max}$ is reached \textbf{(line 14, 20)}.
 Finally, the hashmap of the most recent policies are returned (\textbf{line 21}).
 When the game does not possess a \fix{PNE}, the entropy of the policies is unlikely to reach 0, assuming $\mathcal{H}_{\mathrm{stop}}$ is set to 0.

-\sz{The following proposition shows that Algorithm 2 always terminates with a joint policy $\pi^*$ which is a PNE if one exists, and otherwise provides confidence bounds on the quality of the terminating policy. }
+The following proposition shows that Algorithm \ref{algo:ec-brpl} always terminates with a joint policy $\pi^*$ which is a PNE if one exists, and otherwise provides confidence bounds on the quality of the terminating policy.